-If you are interested in applying for disability benefits for yourself or your loved one with ADHD, a good place to begin is the Child Disability Starter Kit page on the SSA website.
+If you are interested in applying for disability benefits for yourself or your loved one with ADHD, a good place to begin is the Child Disability Starter Kit or Adult Disability Starter Kit page on the SSA website.
 Here, you will find additional information about applying for disability, work opportunities, and other important information.

 From there, you can move to the Online Application for Disability Benefits page to officially begin the process.